thuphan27379/finalproject-frontend/README.md

 As a user, I am able to get detail a single post.(with comments, reaction) As a user, I am able to share my thoughts and interests by creating content (text, images, or video).
 As a user, I am able to edit and delete my posts.
-As a user, I am able to view my own posts as well as other users� content (wall).
+As a user, I am able to view my own posts as well as other users content (wall).

 Comment:
 As a user, I am able to get a list of comments of a post.